asciidiego/katas/readme.markdown

 # kata

-Kata is a directory to practice programming.
+> Kata is a directory to practice programming.

 From simple challenges to whole projects.

+---

+Author: Diego Rodriguez